vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 Assigning sentries at Buddhist memorial services is also a preventative measure for emergencies.
 As the proverb goes, “There is more bad than good in this world” \(*sunzen-shakuma*\), and evil will always manifest at a Buddhist service.
 Should something unexpected erupt, such as a fight or quarrel, quell it without delay so that it does not interrupt the service.
 That is why guards should be assigned.
 Although aware of this, people are often careless on the day, and too slow in reacting.
 Lord Suke’uemon urged that we investigate actual incidents and how to cope with them.[^208]

 ___________

+[^208]: Tokunaga Suke’uemon was Tashiro Tsuramoto’s uncle on his mother’s side.

 **14.** Remonstrating with, or giving advice to one’s lord after something untoward has already happened will be meaningless, and likely lead to harmful rumor-mongering.
 It is like taking medicine after becoming sick.
 You will not fall victim to serious ailments if you take care of yourself beforehand, rather than resorting to treatment after you contract an illness.
 Advising your lord before he conjures up bad ideas has the same effect as taking precautions against disease.